-The striped blankets we use today in yoga are called the Falsa, these blankets are a machine made blanket, and were designed for the tourist industry about 40 to 50 years ago.
+The striped blankets used today in yoga are called the Falsa, these blankets are a machine made blanket.
 The blankets are produced in a continues roll and later cut down to size and the tasseled ends tied.

 Today's Mexican blankets are made with 100% regenerated or what you would call recycled materials, these are materials from clothing that is donated to Goodwill and the Salvation Army.